prettier/prettier/docs/plugins.md

 If a function returned from `embed` returns a doc or a promise that resolves to a doc, that doc will be used in printing, and the `print` method won’t be called for this node.
 It's also possible and, in rare situations, might be convenient to return a doc synchronously directly from `embed`, however `textToDoc` and the `print` callback aren’t available at that case.
 Return a function to get them.

 If `embed` returns `undefined`, or if a function it returned returns `undefined` or a promise that resolves to `undefined`, the node will be printed normally with the `print` method.
 Same will happen if a returned function throws an error or returns a promise that rejects (e.g., if a parsing error has happened).
-Set the `PRETTIER_DEBUG` environment variable to an non-empty value if you want Prettier to rethrow these errors.
+Set the `PRETTIER_DEBUG` environment variable to a non-empty value if you want Prettier to rethrow these errors.

 For example, a plugin that has nodes with embedded JavaScript might have the following `embed` method: